Getting Started with MSP360 Connect

-In this video, you will learn how to set up and use MSP360 Connect (formerly Remote Desktop) – a simple and reliable solution that allows you to securely connect to and control remote desktops and servers in order to resolve issues faster.
+This guide will show you how to set up and use MSP360 Connect – a simple and reliable solution that allows you to securely connect to and control remote desktops and servers in order to resolve issues faster.
 Follow these steps to complete your first connection!

 - Connect to - to install the agent on your clients’ computers

 - Connect from - to install the agent on your computer to control others (this option is not required for web-based remote connections)

 You can connect to Windows devices from devices running: